top of page

 rsz_shutterstock_1745752211.jpg

-Expeditionary learning involves “learning by doing” and participating in a hands-on experience.
-Students may participate in fieldwork, learning expeditions, projects or case studies to be able to apply knowledge learned in the classroom.
-The learning in this model includes multiple content areas so that students can see how problem-solving can happen in the real world.
+Expeditionary learning emphasizes “learning by doing” through hands-on experiences.
+Students engage in fieldwork, learning expeditions, projects, or case studies to apply classroom knowledge in real-world contexts.
+This model integrates multiple content areas, allowing students to see how problem-solving takes place in the real world.

 Our Curriculum

-We offer multidisciplinary curriculum that fosters curiosity about the real world.
-Our curriculum is structured in a way that provides points-based tasks that require meaningful thought, investigation, and teamwork to successfully complete the task.
+We offer a multidisciplinary curriculum that fosters curiosity about the real world.
+Designed around points-based tasks, our curriculum encourages meaningful thought, investigation, and teamwork.

 Will the curriculum be a good fit for my child’s learning style?